PHPCSStandards/PHPCSStandards.github.io/wiki/Advanced-Usage.md

     $ phpcs -d memory_limit=32M -d include_path=.:/php/includes /path/to/code

 ## Setting Configuration Options
 PHP_CodeSniffer has some configuration options that can be set.
-Individual coding standards may also require configuration options to be set before functionality can be used.
-View a full list of configuration options.
+Individual coding standards may also require configuration options to be set before functionality can be used. [[View a full list of configuration options|Configuration Options]].

 To set a configuration option, use the `--config-set` command line argument.

     $ phpcs --config-set <option> <value>

 ## Deleting Configuration Options
-PHP_CodeSniffer allows you to delete any configuration option, reverting it to its default value.
-View a full list of configuration options.
+PHP_CodeSniffer allows you to delete any configuration option, reverting it to its default value. [[View a full list of configuration options|Configuration Options]].

 To delete a configuration option, use the `--config-delete` command line argument.